Joe Moses and Jason Tham

 About the Authors

-Jason Tham is Assistant Professor of Technical Communication and Rhetoric at Texas Tech University.
+Jason Tham is Associate Professor of Technical Communication and Rhetoric at Texas Tech University.
 He codirects the User Experience (UX) Lab and teaches courses in UX research, information design, and digital rhetorics.
 He is a Research Partner of the Digital Life Institute at Ontario Tech University.
 His current research interests are design thinking approaches in technical communication pedagogy and practice.
 Tham’s work has appeared in Technical Communication, Journal of Technical Writing & Communication, Computers and Composition, and IEEE Transactions on Professional Communication, among other journals and edited volumes.
-He is also author of Design Thinking in Technical Communication (2021, Routledge).
+He is the author of Design Thinking in Technical Communication (2021, Routledge) and Keywords in Design Thinking: A Lexical Primer for Technical Communicators and Designers (WAC Clearinghouse/University Press of Colorado, 2022).
+With Joe Moses, he is the author of the first book in the Playbook Series, Collaborative Writing Playbook: An Instructor’s Guide to Designing Writing Projects for Student Teams, which was published by Parlor Press in 2021.

 Payment & Security